 - two (2) reference letters supporting the application by individuals who are familiar with the applicant’s work or the applicant’s interest in professional development as a technical services law librarian

-All application materials must be received by the Awards Committee Chair by 11:59 pm EST on March 21, 2018.
+All application materials must be received by the Awards Committee Chair by Thursday, March 28, 2019.

 Each recipient will be expected to: